frankiejgit/gemini-code-assist-demo/INSTRUCTIONS.md

 2. Scroll to the bottom of the file (before the if __name__ block).
 3. Prompt:
 ```
-"I need to add a new endpoint /vip_check/{player_id}.
+I need to add a new endpoint /vip_check/{player_id}.
 If a player has wagered over $15,000 lifetime, return status 'VIP', otherwise 'Standard'.
-Use the existing get_mock_wagers function to calculate this."
+Use the existing get_mock_wagers function to calculate this.
 ```

 Talk Track: